Entering notes and rests

 Selecting pitch using the mouse

-To enter a note of a given pitch using the mouse, position your mouse on the desired line or space in the staff, then click.
-The mouse cursor will show you a preview of the note you are entering to help you place it accurately.
+To enter a note using the mouse, position your mouse on the desired line or space in the staff, then click.
+The mouse cursor will show you a preview of the note you are about to enter to help you place it accurately.

-If any notes already exist at the location where you are entering a new note, the new note will be added to a chord.
-To replace the existing notes rather than adding to a chord, press Shift while entering the new note.
+If any notes already exist at the location where you are entering a new note, the new note will be added above or below it.
+To replace existing notes instead, press Shift while entering the new note.

-It can be difficult to enter notes very far above or below a staff with this method, because MuseScore may interpret clicks far from the intended staff as an attempt to enter notes onto the previous or next staff.
-Instead, try entering the note an octave lower or higher, then using Ctrl+↑ and Ctrl+↓ (Mac: Cmd+↑ and Cmd+↓) to raise or lower the pitch of the note just entered by an octave.
+It can be difficult to enter notes very far above or below a staff with this method, because MuseScore may interpret clicks far from the intended staff as an attempt to enter notes onto the staff above or below.
+Instead, try entering the note an octave lower or higher, then raise or lower the pitch by an octave using Ctrl+↑ and Ctrl+↓ (Mac: Cmd+↑ and Cmd+↓).

 Note: although one would normally enter notes left to right, the mouse entry method actually allows you to enter a note at any location where there is an existing note or rest to replace.